SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2018-07-14-csharp-script-azure-functions-example.markdown

 <p>
 Extra .csx files can also be placed in subfolders.
 If QueueMessage.csx was placed in a subfolder called helpers you would use the #load “helpers/QueueMessage.csx” in the run.csx file.
 The #load statement contains a relative path to the file.
 See the <a href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-csharp#reusing-csx-code" target="_blank"> Microsoft Docs on C# script</a> for examples.
 </p>
-<h3>Referencing a custom dll in an Azure Script Function</h3>
+### Referencing a custom dll in an Azure Script Function
 <p>
 Next I can create separate dll containing a Data Access Layer and reference it in my script Function.
 (I couldn’t use the AzureFunctionExample.ResourceAccess library already present in the solution because I got exceptions that EntityFrameworkCore was not supported on the platflorm).
-Just add a .Net Framework library with the Entity Framework package and define the data access classes below:
+Just add a .NET Framework library with the Entity Framework package and define the data access classes below:
 </p>
 <p>Order class:</p>
 {% highlight C# %}